Storm Chase Log 24 May 2016

 Dodge City, KS Storm Relative Velocity 2335Z

 Moving a little farther to the northwest, a large, ground-scraping wall cloud was observed as we approached Fort Dodge, KS (images below; view is looking northwest from southeast of Fort Dodge).
 We pulled over to watch this development.
 We were concerned that a wedge tornado might develop, but ground circulation/debris were never observed from our location.
-Our view was not ideal though, and other chasers closer to the wall cloud noted a tornado in progress from another angle.
+Our view was not ideal though, and other chasers closer to the wall cloud noted a tornado in progress from another angle at the time of the final image below.
 Radar data from this brief stop are included below (car symbol denotes our location).

 We continued to move closer to the tornado-producing region of the storm and around the northeast side of Dodge City.
 We stopped on U.S. 283 just south of the U.S. 50/U.S. 283 interchange and northeast of the Dodge City Regional Airport and observed one tornado embedded in rain in the background with a new wall cloud in the foreground.
 That new wall cloud would also produce a tornado while the rain-wrapped tornado in the background continued moved into the rope stage.
 The rain-wrapped tornado dissipated as the second tornado entered the rope stage.
 We were not done yet though.
 Just as the second tornado roped out, a third tornado developed.
 The sequence of images from this time period are below (view is just south of U.S. 50/U.S. 283 interchange, looking northwest).
 Radar data showed continued good circulation with the storm, but another storm was moving up on our position from the southwest (images below; car symbol denotes our location).